padrino/padrino-recipes/README.md

 *   flash_session      - Middleware that help you in passing your session in the URI, when it should be in the cookie.
 *   ar_textile         - Full support to textile with ActiveRecord
 *   watchr             - generates watchr test scripts
-*   heroku             - Prepare app for deployment to Heroku
+*   heroku             - Prepare app for deployment to Heroku ( Thanks to commuter )
-*   secure_only        - Run app on https via rack-secure\_only
+*   secure_only        - Run app on https via rack-secure\_only ( Thanks to splir )
-*   jammit             - Add Asset Packaging via jammit-sinatra
+*   jammit             - Add Asset Packaging via jammit-sinatra ( Thanks to railsjedi )

 ### Templates